davidatoms/AutosRUs/README.md

 # MechaCar Statistical Analysis
 Using statistics, hypothesis testing, and the R computer programming language, I analyzed a series of datasets from the automotive industry.
+I will use linear regression in 'R' to predict miles per gallon for certain cars.

 ## What I Learned/Achieved:
 - How to load, clean up, and reshape datasets using tidyverse in R.